-- The ordinary shares are validly issued, fully paid and legally obtained. - You are duly authorized to deposit the ordinary shares. - The ordinary shares presented for deposit are free and clear of any lien, encumbrance, security interest, charge, mortgage or adverse claim, and are not, and the ADSs issuable upon such deposit will not be, "restricted securities" (as defined in the deposit agreement). - The ordinary shares presented for deposit have not been stripped of any rights or entitlements.
+- The ordinary shares are duly authorized validly issued, fully paid, non-assesable and legally obtained. - All preemptive (and similar) rights, if any, with respect to such ordinary shares have been validly waived or exercised. - You are duly authorized to deposit the ordinary shares. - The ordinary shares presented for deposit are free and clear of any lien, encumbrance, security interest, charge, mortgage or adverse claim, and are not, and the ADSs issuable upon such deposit will not be, "restricted securities" (as defined in the deposit agreement). - The ordinary shares presented for deposit have not been stripped of any rights or entitlements.